Dunnatello/dunnatello.github.io/XRSimulation.md

 <p>Designed for Meta Quest 2/3 headsets.</p>

 ### Sources
-All of the assets used in the project can be found [here](https://docs.google.com/document/d/16Rp-RRL5vdTZy2AUtlG-tI08i27hq_MzDC5LiRIBjWk).
+All of the third party assets used in the project can be found [here](https://docs.google.com/document/d/16Rp-RRL5vdTZy2AUtlG-tI08i27hq_MzDC5LiRIBjWk).